 - Complimentary breakfast at all hotels

 The card also comes with one annual weekend night free at nearly any Hilton hotel, up to $500+ in statement credits annually for various travel purchases, unlimited access to 1,200+ airport lounges worldwide, and much more.
-Read our full Hilton Aspire review for all the details or the perks and benefits guide for a deep dive into all the extras that come with the card, including a $250 airline fee credit card $250 Hilton resort credit.
+Read our full Hilton Aspire review for all the details or the perks and benefits guide for a deep dive into all the extras that come with the card, including an up to $250 airline fee credit and up to $250 Hilton resort credit.

 Current bonus: 75,000 Amex Membership Rewards points